gjermundgaraba/bjaanes.github.io/_posts/2016-06-19-javascript-var-let-and-const-and-when-to-use-them.md

 It's not really specific to _var_, but it's behaviour is a bit weird.

 What hoisting does, is that it moves all declarations to the top of it's scope.
-Not the actual initialization though.
+However, it does not move the initialization.

 What that means in practice, is that this code block: